Lola-Osif/TechVerse_E-Commerce_Analysis/README.md

 ## Loyalty Program
-To assess the impact of Elist's loyalty program, non-loyalty and loyalty members where compared across sales, AOV and the number of repeated purchases.
+To assess the impact of TechServe's loyalty program, non-loyalty and loyalty members where compared across sales, AOV and the number of repeated purchases.
 - Sales: Non-loyalty members generated more sales revenue from 2019 to 2020 reaching a peak of $788K in September 2020.
 However, sales from loyalty customers outperformed non-loyalty customers in 2021 and 2022 with a maximum revenue of 508K in December 2021.
 Although the total sales amount from non-loyalty customers exceed loyalty cusomers , loyalty sales share has risen from 11% to 41% over the four-year period, indicating stronger retention compared to non-loyalty customers.

 - AOV: Loyal customers spend increased by 93% from march to Septembr 2019  and remained fairly consistent ($200-$250) despite fluctuations in sales in 2021 and 2022.
 Contrastly, non-loyalty members show a volume driven trend with spikes corresponding to sales.